-European patents shall not be granted in respect of: […] (b) plant or animal varieties or essentially biological processes for the production of plants or animals; this provision shall not apply to microbiological processes or the products thereof.
+European patents shall not be granted in respect of: […] (b) plant or animal varieties or essentially biological processes for the production of plants or animals

-However, although the European Patent Office has granted thousands of patents on the basis of these legal provisions in recent years, it has very often disregarded and undermined the prohibitions.
+Due to this ambiguity, the European Patent Office (EPO) has granted thousands of patents on the basis of these legal provisions in recent years, it has very often disregarded and undermined the prohibitions.

 A process for the production of plants or animals is essentially biological if it consists entirely of natural phenomena such as crossing or selection.

 In 2010, The Enlarged Board of Appeal (EBA), which is the highest legal instance, argued that processes containing or consisting of the steps of crossing and selecting should be excluded from patentability as being “essentially biological”.
 This decision raised several questions, as it is not in line with provision of Article 2 (2) of EU Directive 98/44/EC and Rule 26 (5), EPC.

 In 2015, the Enlarged Board of Appeal (EBA) decided again upon the patentability of conventional breeding: